Best ShipStation Alternative in 2026

 Frequently Asked Questions

 It depends on your needs.
 If you need deep ecommerce platform integrations and batch processing for high-volume order fulfillment, ShipStation is purpose-built for that.
-If you need a straightforward way to create discounted shipping labels across USPS, FedEx, and UPS without monthly fees, I'd Ship That is an excellent alternative.
+If you need a straightforward way to create discounted labels across USPS, FedEx, and UPS without a monthly fee, I'd Ship That is an excellent alternative.
+You get a free account, pay only per label at up to 89% off retail, and can scale into Pro features like The Workbench and Ship Intelligence when volume grows.

 I'd Ship That is currently focused on standalone label creation rather than ecommerce platform integrations.
 If you primarily sell on Shopify or Amazon and need automated order importing, ShipStation may be a better fit.
-If you want a simple, free way to create shipping labels, I'd Ship That is the way to go.
+If you want a simple way to create labels at discounted rates without a subscription, I'd Ship That is the way to go, and Pro users can bulk import orders into The Workbench to batch-print in one pass.

 Switch from ShipStation Today